 An example of this run would be running fast for up to a minute, then walk or jog for up to two minutes, repeat 3-4 times, or more…… Good luck!

 Fartlek in Swedish means speed play.
 This means you vary your speed and effort throughout the run.
 It is similar to interval runs but not the same.

 This basically means you are continuously running while changing your running speed at certain duration and distance.

 This means you are intermixing fast running with slow running without stopping or walking.
 You can only stop and rest once you are done with your run.

-An example of fartlek runs would be 20 minutes continuous running, with 20-30 seconds of fast running followed by 2-3 minutes of slow running.
+An example of Fartlek runs workout routine would be 20 minutes continuous running, with 20-30 seconds of fast running followed by 2-3 minutes of slow running.